MBA v MSc Qualifications

 An MBA is a Masters of Business Administration, and an MSc is a Master of Science.
 There are many other Masters levels designations, including MA – Master of Arts.

 An MSc qualification might cover scientific topics, examples from engineering would include; thermodynamics, oil extraction, or software algorithms.
 But it may also cover management topics, such as Human Resources, Project Management, or Quality Management.
 An MBA qualification could (and should) be about the implementation of these into a business – it does not have to be about administration!

-So an MBA student and an MSc student could both perform research into ‘Project Management’, however, the qualifications are still quite different, and care needs to be taken when writing the project dissertation or thesis.
+So an MBA student and an MSc student could both perform research into ‘Project Management’.
+However, the qualifications are still quite different.
+Care needs to be taken when writing the project dissertation or thesis.

 MBA Entry Requirements

 The MBA is a globally recognised standard for higher managers and executives, (assuming that the MBA course is properly accredited by a certifying body).
 The MBA is there for leadership skills development, and will provide recognition for business expertise.
 For this reason, the main entry requirements for an MBA qualification are experience.
-Perhaps 2 ,3 or 4 years working at a management level within a company.
-Some universities will ask for an honours level first degree, and perhaps even a master’s degree with 2 years’ experience.
-All of these entry requirements are often debatable, and each candidate will be looked at on their own merits, so several years of good experience may be acceptable with a second-class degree as an example.
+Perhaps 2 , 3 or 4 years working at a management level within a company.
+Some universities will ask for an honours level first degree.
+Some will ask for a master’s degree with 2 years’ experience.
+All of these entry requirements are often debatable, and each candidate will be looked at on their own merits.
+Several years of good experience may be acceptable with a second-class degree as an example.

 MSc Entry Requirements